SteamAutoCracks/SteamAutoCrack.github.io/docs/UserManual.md

 ### Steam App ID

 * Set the Steam App ID.
-* App ID can be found using built-in `App ID Finder` or [SteamDB](https://steamdb.info/).
+* App ID can be found using the built-in `App ID Finder` or [SteamDB](https://steamdb.info/).

 ### Generator API

 * Generate game info with different info APIs.
-* SteamKit2 Client: Use SteamKit2 Client for generating most of infos and Steam Web API/Xan105 API for game schema.
+* SteamKit2 Client: Use SteamKit2 Client for generating most of the info and Steam Web API/Xan105 API for game schema.
 (Best result)
-* Steam Web API: Steam Web API/Xan105 API for all game infos.
-(Faster but less infos)
+* Steam Web API: Steam Web API/Xan105 API for all game info.
+(Faster but less info)
-* Offline: Generate Offline basic info without Internet.
+* Offline: Generate offline basic info without Internet.

 ### Use Xan105 API

 * Use Xan105 API to replace Steam Web API, but can't generate stats.
-(Currently not works)
+(Currently not working)

 ### Steam Web API Key